 - participation in recruitment and retention activities;

-Vision Statement of Associate Professor and Professor: The Ideal Candidate
+Vision Statement of Associate and Full Professors: Ideal Candidates

 Attributes of an Associate Professor

-The Associate Professor in the School of Public Affairs has established an area, or areas, of expertise that allow him or her to apply scholarship to teaching, scholarly research and writing, grants activity, and service to the School, College, discipline, and community.
+An Associate Professor in the School of Public Affairs has established an area or areas of expertise that allow him or her to apply scholarship to teaching, scholarly research and writing, grants activity, and service to the School, College, discipline, and community.
 The individual uses the expertise to add, broaden, and apply knowledge that is applicable to the classroom, to academic publishing, and to the concerns of the community.

-The Associate Professor is an active participant in the affairs of the School, College, and University, through good teaching, involvement in faculty governance, careful advising of students, and mentoring of junior faculty.
-He or she has a well-established position in at least one of the program faculties of the School and participates actively in the duties associated with program delivery, assessment, and improvement.
+An Associate Professor is an active participant in the affairs of the School, College, and University, through good teaching, involvement in faculty governance, careful advising of students, and mentoring of junior faculty.
+He or she has a well-established position in at least one of the program faculties of the School, and participates actively in the duties associated with program delivery, assessment, and improvement.